Michdo93/npm-python/README.md

 ### Output via the terminal

-Each function has a `check` parameter which is by default `True`.
+Each function has a `shell_check` parameter which is by default `True`.
 This means that

 ```
 NPM.start(args=["--port", "3000"])